USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 #### Obtain CMAQ source codes ####

-CMAQ source code can be installed either using git or from tarballs downloaded from the CMAS Center.
+CMAQ source code can be installed either using git or from tarballs downloaded from the git repository hosted by GitHub.
 Both options are described here.

 ##### Git Installation #####